DANCE-Lab/DANCE-Wiki/docs/fnirs_protocols/short_distance_channel_protocol.md

 11. Turn cap over and begin populating fNIRS cap protocol.
 The end of the short distance channel bundle will be coupled with the detector optode bundle.

+## Troubleshooting

+Short distance channel wires are fiberglass and very delicate!
+If you have any concerns that there may be a break in the cable, you can locate the end of the short distance channel bundle and press it against a flashlight.
+This will cause light to shine out of each channel.
+If light does not shine out of a particular channel, it may indicate an issue with the cable.